Healthcare

 Icon-Quiz-Small Created with Sketch.
 Microsoft Outlook

 This Microsoft Outlook course is created for students to build and validate the skills businesses need to succeed in today's information economy.
 It also provides students with the skills and knowledge they need to use to effectively manage e-mails, contacts, calendars, and tasks.
 Outlook has become the corporate standard electronic personal organizer.
 These are the foundational skills needed to communicate using Outlook in a variety of positions within and organization.
-This course is computer intensive and demands basic computer proficiency and a basic understanding of e-mail software.
+This course is computer intensive and demands basic computer proficiency and understanding of e-mail software.
 Students are expected to make arrangements to meet proficiency needs.

 Icon-Quiz-Small Created with Sketch.
 Microsoft Powerpoint

 This software lab module consists of online training and assessment in Microsoft PowerPoint.
 Students learn a comprehensive set of skills centered around the creation of attractive, professional-looking presentations.
 Students learn how to effectively use and format animations, transitions, pictures, audio, video, charts and tables, as well incorporate speaker notes and annotations into their presentations.
-Students will be evaluated through a variety of assignments, projects, presentations, quizzes and exams in addition to their participation throughout the course.

 Icon-Quiz-Small Created with Sketch.
 Bookkeeping for Medical Office Assistants